-Equal Opportunity, Non-discrimination, and Non-retaliation
+Equal Opportunity, Non-discrimination, and Non-Retaliation

-Policy Statement- The Florida State University is an affirmative action and equal opportunity employer supporting a culturally diverse educational and work environment.
-The University is committed to a policy of equal opportunity, non-discrimination and non-retaliation for any member of the University community on the basis of race, creed, color, sex, religion, national origin, age, disability, veterans' or marital status, sexual orientation, gender identity, gender expression, or any other protected group status.
-This policy applies to faculty, staff, students, visitors, applicants, and contractors in a manner consistent with applicable federal and state laws, regulations, ordinances, orders and rules, and University's policies, procedures, and processes.
+Policy Statement: The Florida State University is an affirmative action and equal opportunity employer supporting a culturally diverse educational and work environment.
+The University is committed to a policy of equal opportunity, non-discrimination and non-retaliation for any member of the University community on the basis of race, creed, color, sex, religion, national origin, age, disability, veterans' or marital status, sexual orientation. gender identity, gender expression, or any other protected group status.
+This policy applies to faculty, staff, students, visitors. applicants, and contractors manner а consistent with applicable federal and state regulations, ordinances, orders and rules, and University's policies, procedures, and processes.
 It addresses all terms and conditions of employment in addition to student life, campus support services and/or academic environment.

 The University expressly prohibits unlawful discrimination, harassment, or retaliation, whether in assumption, attitudes, acts, or policies.
-Conduct that intimidates by threat, brings about adversity, or creates a hostile environment, is contrary to the University's commitment of maintaining a harmonious, high performance work and educational environment.
+Conduct that intimidates by threat, brings about adversity, or creates a hostile environment, is contrary to the University's commitment of maintaining a harmonious, high performance work and educational environment https://policies.vpfa.fsu.edu/policies-and-procedures/faculty-staff/equal-opportunity-and-compliance-eoc